Marck-G/styx/README.md

 - _`http_proxy.address`_: The IP address on which Styx's HTTP proxy will listen.
 0.0.0.0 listens on all available interfaces.
 - _`admin.port`_: The port on which Styx's administration interface will listen.
 - _`admin.address`_: The IP address on which Styx's administration interface will listen.
 0.0.0.0 listens on all available interfaces.

+## Usage
+Once Styx is running, it will begin listening on the configured ports for the HTTP proxy and the administration interface.
+Incoming requests to the HTTP proxy will be intercepted, the Cerberus token (if present) will be verified, and the defined routing and permission rules will be applied.

+## Example Request Flow:
+1. A client sends a request to Styx with a Cerberus token in the api-token header.
+2. Styx extracts the token and sends it to the configured auth_url for verification.
+3. The external authentication service validates the token and returns user, role, and permission information.
+4. Styx uses this information to determine if the request has the necessary permissions to access the requested route.
+5. If authorization is successful, Styx routes the request to the appropriate backend service.
+If it fails, access is denied.